 No, you do not have to be a Texan to form an LLC in the state.
 Your registered agent, on the other hand, should have a physical address in Texas as well as permission to act there.

 9. Do I need an operating agreement for my Texas LLC?

 Operating agreements are not required in Texas, but they are highly recommended.
-An operating agreement will assist protect your limited liability position, eliminate managerial and financial disputes, and ensure that you, not state law, choose the rules that govern your organization.
+An operating agreement will assist in protecting your limited liability position, eliminate managerial and financial disputes, and ensure that you, not state law, choose the rules that govern your organization.

 10. Are there annual fees for an LLC in Texas?